 Financials Sector.
-The trust invests significantly in securities issued by companies in the financials sector.
-Any negative impact on this sector will have a greater impact on the value of units than on a portfolio diversified over several sectors.
-You should understand the risks of this sector before you invest.
-Companies in the financials sector may include banks and their holding companies, finance companies, investment managers, broker-dealers, insurance and reinsurance companies and mortgage real estate investment trusts ("REITs").
+This trust invests significantly in securities of financials companies.
+Companies in the financials sector may include banks and their holding companies, finance companies, investment managers, broker-dealers, insurance and reinsurance companies and mortgage REITs.
 Banks and their holding companies are especially subject to the adverse effects of economic recession; volatile interest rates; portfolio concentrations in geographic markets and in commercial and residential real estate loans; and competition from new entrants in their fields of business.
 In addition, banks and their holding companies are extensively regulated at both the federal and state level and may be adversely affected by increased regulations.
 Banks face increased competition from nontraditional lending sources as regulatory changes permit new entrants to offer various financial products.
 Technological advances allow these nontraditional lending sources to cut overhead and permit the more efficient use of customer data.
 Banks are already facing tremendous pressure from mutual funds, brokerage firms and other providers in the competition to furnish services that were traditionally offered by banks.